 Our future will include institutional and programmatic expansion as well as growth that comes from the power of our fellows.

 FASPE will expand its programing on contemporary ethical issues by creating new fellowships in additional professions and by increasing our offerings for mid-career professionals.
 FASPE will also broaden its involvement in the public discourse on current ethical issues in the professions.

 FASPE’s greatest resource for the future lies with our Fellows.
-There are now over 500 FASPE alumni Fellows.
+There are nearly over 600 FASPE alumni Fellows.
 As our Fellows progress in their careers they bring with them a heightened sensitivity to the ethical issues in their fields and a deep commitment to addressing them.
 FASPE engages with its Fellows by providing them with the forums for sharing, collaborating and advising on matters that affect them and their professions.
 Over time, Fellows will increase their contributions to and impact on their professional and civic communities.